 PACER welcomes contributions in a variety of ways, and any amount is appreciated.

 Jade and Gabe, two cousins from Minnesota, were personally impacted by bullying, and wanted to do something that would help prevent bullying for all students.
-In 2012, with the help from their family and community, they turned their passion into an annual fundraising event called “Spook City in the Woods,” which is designed to show that if you think the trail is scary, think how it feels to be bullied.
+With the help from their family and community, they turned their passion into an annual fundraising event called “Spook City in the Woods,” which is designed to show that if you think the trail is scary, think how it feels to be bullied.
 Watch this episode to learn more about this amazing event, special thanks to Gabe and Jade for the incredible impact they have made!

 For her birthday party, Anistyn thought big…and kind!
 Anistyn held a Be a Friend, Bring a Friend, Make a Friend party, to which she invited everyone in her middle school for music, dancing, and food – all created by kids and teens!
 Anistyn remembers her mom telling her that for every one mean person, there are ten more that are nice.
 So Anistyn made the theme of her party: “When we stand together, no one stands alone.”
 About a new friend who has a disability, Anistyn writes, “No one was laughing at Estelle or making fun of her when she got on stage and sang along.
 We had fun helping her and being nice to her.
 This was one of my favorite parts of the entire night because I realized how fun it is to be friends with people who are different.”
 To top it all off, Anistyn gave up her birthday presents this year in order to donate to PACER’s National Bullying Prevention Center.
 She and her friends raised over $1,300 to help kids who have been bullied!